eLearning is Changing How Divers Certify

 Summer is fast approaching and many people are beginning to prepare for summer adventures.
 Of course, some adventures take more planning and care than others.
 Anyone who wants to go on a dive, for example, must first become a certified diver.
 In the past, this meant finding a dive school and attending classes for several weeks.
-Fortunately, eLearning is now transforming scuba diving certification by creating opportunities for people to complete the initial portion of their diving training on land and online.
+Fortunately, PADI training online is now transforming scuba diving certification by creating opportunities for people to complete the initial portion of their diving training on land.

 PADI Training Online